aheald-quadball/us-quadball-rulebook/rulebook.md

 B. It is illegal to extend the point of the elbow or knee into an opponent during a body block.

-⚑ *Standard Contact Penalty*—Illegal body block
+⚑ *Contact Foul*—Illegal body block

-6.2.2.
-Pushing

-A push consists of applying force upon an opponent with an extended arm, be it extended during or before the initiation of contact.

-A. Only one arm may be used to push.
+6.3.7.
+Picking

+When a player places themselves in the path of an opponent, usually in an effort to force the opponent into a less advantageous position, without initially engaging in a push, charge, tackle, or wrap it is considered a pick.

+A. It is illegal to pick a player of another position.
-B. It is illegal to push using the point of an elbow.
+B. It is illegal to extend a single point of one’s body during a pick, such as the elbow or point of the shoulder, causing the picked player to run into it.

-C. It is illegal to directly push an opponent’s broom.
+C. A pick set from behind must give the picked player time to brace for contact.
+D. A pick set on a moving player must be set with enough time for the player to stop and/or change direction, as determined by the picked player’s speed at the time that the pick is set, not by their actual awareness of the pick.
 i.
-Incidental pushing of an opponent’s broom is not illegal.

-⚑ *Standard Contact Penalty*—Illegal push

-6.2.3.
-Charging

-A charge consists of forcefully initiating contact with an opponent using the torso or arms or hands pinned to the torso.

-A. It is illegal to charge an opponent who is not in complete and sole possession of a ball unless the charging player has possession of a ball.
-B. It is illegal to initiate contact during a charge so that a single point of the charging player’s body initiates the contact, such as leading with the point of a shoulder or elbow.
+If neither player has possession of a ball, the picked player must make every attempt to avoid charging the picking player, either by slowing down so that the initiation of contact is non-forceful or by avoiding the opposing player entirely.
+ii.
+A player charging through an illegal pick shall not be penalized provided they do not increase their force in response to the pick.

+⚑ *Contact Foul*—Picking a player of another position

+⚑ *Contact Foul*—Extending a single point of ones body during a pick

+⚑ *Contact Foul*—Setting a pick with insufficient room

+⚑ *Contact Foul*—Charging when no one has a ball

+6.3.8.
+Stealing a ball

+A steal consists of a player’s attempt to extract a ball from an opponent by either stripping or poking it loose.

+A. A player may not wind up or swing at the ball in an attempt to punch it loose.
+B. During a steal attempt, contact that requires possession of a ball is allowed until the player being stolen from loses direct control of the ball.
+C. Incidental contact from behind is allowed during a steal attempt.

+⚑ *Contact Foul*—Winding up or swinging in an attempt to steal

+6.3.9.
+Kicking a ball

+It is generally legal to kick a ball that an opponent is attempting to play.
+However, the following restrictions apply:

+A. A player must not kick an opponent.
+B. Kicking a ball that an opponent is touching with their hand is illegal.
 i.
-Point-of-shoulder to point-of-shoulder contact is allowed.
-C. It is illegal for a charging player’s feet to leave the ground prior to or during a charge to spring forward and upward into their opponent.
-D. It is illegal to charge if contact was initiated from behind (See: 6.1.9.
-Initial point of contact).

-⚑ *Standard Contact Penalty*—Illegal charge

-6.2.4.
-Wrapping

-A wrap consists of encircling any part of an opponent with an arm or arms.
-The arm includes the hand.

-A. It is illegal to wrap an opponent who is not in possession of a ball.
-B. Once a wrap has been initiated legally, the wrapping player may continue the already initiated motion of the wrap due to momentum even if the player being wrapped releases the ball.
+If the referee determines that a player’s kick would have been illegal if the opponent had not reacted to the kick by actively getting out of the way, the kick must be ruled illegal.
+ii.
+If the referee determines that the kicked or nearly kicked player was at fault for being kicked or nearly kicked because they moved into the way of the kick late, there is no foul under this rule.

+⚑ *Contact Foul*—Dangerous Kick

+6.310.
+Sliding and diving

+Players may slide and dive.
+However, it is illegal to:

+A. Slide or dive into an opposing player.

+B. Slide or dive toward an opponent or into the path of an opponent in a way that forces the opponent to change their movement to avoid the slide or dive
 i.
-The referee must shout “ball out” the moment the ball is released. ii.
-Once aware of the ball being released the player cannot continue contact beyond previously created momentum.
-C. A grab is a form of wrap that involves holding an opponent or any part of an opponent with a closed hand.
+The opponent does not count as forced if they have to take two or more steps before they would contact the sliding or diving player.
+a.
+This is determined once the slide intersects their path, not when the slide or dive is initiated.

+⚑ *Contact Foul*—Sliding or diving into an opposing player

+6.3.11.
+Hurdling

+Jumping or diving fully over any person is considered hurdling.

+A. It is illegal for a player to hurdle or attempt to hurdle any person who is standing up.

 i.
-It is illegal to grab an opponent’s broom or clothing. ii.
-It is illegal to yank any part of an opponent or pull their arm that is holding the broom during a grab.
-D. It is illegal to yank an opponent’s arm while solely wrapping that arm
-E. A tackle is the act of wrapping a player and bringing them to the ground.
-i.
-It is the tackling player's responsibility to attempt to ensure the safety of the player being tackled.
-Reckless or dangerous tackles fall under 6.1.12.

-⚑ *Standard Contact Penalty*—Illegal wrap

-**6.3.
+If the hurdling player was forced, by the sudden movement of the hurdled person, to make an illegal hurdle to avoid more dangerous contact, the hurdle shall not be penalized.

+ii.
+If a player jumps without attempting a hurdle but falls over another person due to being contacted while in the air, it shall not be ruled as a hurdle.

+⚑ *Contact Foul*—Sliding or diving into an opposing player

+6.3.12.
+Contact through a teammate

+A. It is illegal for any player to primarily contact a teammate with the intent of causing or otherwise affecting that teammate’s physical interaction with any opponent.
+B. Incidental or secondary contact through a teammate shall not be penalized.

+⚑ *Contact Foul*—Illegal contact through a teammate

+6.3.13.
+Egregious contact

+Egregious contact is illegal.
+The following are always egregious contact:

+A. Greatly exceeding the necessary force to complete an action in a way that jeopardizes the safety of an opponent.
+B. Deliberately injuring or attempting to deliberately injure any person by using one’s body or any equipment including the balls.
+C. Striking or attempting to strike another person including but not limited to intentionally kneeing, elbowing, or headbutting an opponent.
+D. Intentionally physically contacting another person’s head, neck, or groin.
+E. Intentionally physically contacting an official other than the flag runner.

+⚑ *Ejection*—Egregiously illegal contact against a teammate

+⚑ *Red Card*—Egregiously illegal contact against an opponent, spectator, official, or event staff

+**6.4.
 SEEKERS AND THE FLAG RUNNER**

-6.3.1.
+6.4.1.
 Seeker interactions with the flag runner

-While seekers have the standard contact and interaction rules with regard to interactions with each other, different rules apply to interactions with the flag runner.
+While seekers have the standard contact and interaction rules with regard to each other, different rules apply to interactions with the flag runner.

-A. The following interactions are legal for a seeker to do to a flag runner:
+Some interactions are legal for a seeker to do to a flag runner:
+A. Body blocking the flag runner, subject to standard body block rules (See: 6.3.6.
+Body Blocking).
+B. Pushing or moving the flag runner’s arms with one or both arms.
+C. Reaching around or over or under the flag runner with one or both arms.
 i.
-Body blocking the flag runner, subject to standard body block rules (See: 6.2.1.
-Body Blocking). ii.
-Pushing or moving the flag runner’s arms. iii.Reaching around or over or under the flag runner with one or both arms.
-a.
-Any arm reaching around the flag runner must only have incidental contact with them.
+An arm reaching around the flag runner must only have incidental contact with them. ii.
-b.
 It is illegal to squeeze or otherwise restrict the flag runner’s body with an arm that is reaching around them.
-B. The following interactions are illegal for a seeker to do to a flag runner:
+Some interactions are illegal for a seeker to do to a flag runner:\\

-i.
-Contacting the head, neck, or groin of the flag runner. ii.
-Charging the flag runner. iii.Pushing the flag runner’s legs, waist, or torso. iv.
-Holding down or grabbing the flag runner’s arms.
+⚑ *Contact Foul*—Making contact with the flag runner’s head, neck, or groin.

+⚑ *Contact Foul*—Charging the flag runner.

+⚑ *Contact Foul*—Pushing the flag runner’s legs, waist, or torso.
+If the flag runner’s arms are held tight against or are otherwise pinned against their torso, they shall be treated as part of their torso.

+⚑ *Contact Foul*—Grabbing or pinning the flag runners arms.

-v.
-Illegally hurdling the flag runner (See: 6.1.5.
-Hurdling) vi.
-Tackling or attempting to tackle the flag runner. vii.
-Grabbing the flag runner’s clothing.
+⚑ *Contact Foul*—Tackling or attempting to tackle the flag runner.

-a.
-No penalty shall apply if the seeker immediately releases the clothing.
+⚑ *Contact Foul*—Grabbing the flag runner’s clothing.

-b.
-Any catch made by the offending seeker during, immediately after, or as a result of grabbing the flag runner’s clothing is invalid, even if no penalty is assessed. viii.
-Making forceful contact with the flag runner while sliding or diving.
+Note: Any catch made by the offending seeker during, immediately after, or as a result of grabbing the flag runner’s clothing is invalid, even if no penalty is assessed.

+⚑ *Contact Foul*—Making forceful contact with the flag runner while sliding or diving.

-a.
-Minor incidental contact shall not be penalized. ix.
-Making egregiously illegal contact with the flag runner (See: 6.1.13.
+⚑ *Contact Foul*—Making egregiously illegal contact with the flag runner (See: 6.1.13.
 Egregious contact).
-C. If the flag runner’s arms are held tight against or are otherwise pinned against their torso, they shall be treated as part of their torso.

-⚑ *Standard Contact Penalty*—Illegal interaction with the flag runner

-**6.4.
+**6.5.
 RIGHT OF WAY**

-6.4.1.
+6.5.1.
 Interposition right of way

 Players of different positions may not physically interact with each other’s movement.
 The following rules apply to these interactions:

 A. The following is the order of priority for right of way between two players of different positions from highest to lowest priority:
 i.
-A stationary player with a ball. ii.
-A stationary chaser without a ball. iii.A moving player with a ball. iv.
+A stationary player with a ball.
+ii.
+A stationary chaser without a ball.
+iii.A moving player with a ball.
+iv.
 A stationary beater or seeker without a ball.
 v.
 A moving player without a ball.
+vi.
+A knocked out player
 B. Players with lower priority must yield to players with higher priority which may include moving out of the way.
 i.
 Players of lower priority who fail to yield are generally “at fault.”
 C. When two players of the same priority interact, the player whom the referee judges to be at fault for the interaction shall be deemed at fault.
 i.
 If the players are judged to be equally at fault for the interaction, no penalty is given.
 D. If a player clearly acts with the intent of causing an illegal interpositional interaction, that player shall be deemed at fault, regardless of their priority.
 E. If a player moves with the intent of causing an opponent to enter an illegal interpositional interaction with or yield to another player of equal or higher priority, that player shall be deemed at fault rather than either of the interacting parties.
 F. If the referee determines that there was not enough time for the at fault player to reasonably react and yield, the interaction is incidental and no penalty shall be given.
 i.
 This provision shall not activate if the at fault player could be reasonably expected to be aware or acted to ensure they would be unaware of the opposing player with whom they interacted.
 G. Only the at fault player is penalized for an illegal interpositional interaction.
 i.
 If the illegal interpositional interaction was accidental, and overall gameplay was unaffected, it is a minor illegal interpositional interaction.

 ⚑ *Back to Hoops*—Minor illegal interpositional interaction